In 2017 I delivered design concepts for an improved developer experience using simulated devices in the Watson IoT Platform.

 The design vision is to allow users to create simulated virtual devices of a new or an existing device type.
 Users should be allowed to define the messages that the device should send, set up a schedule for the frequency of messages to be sent, and then turn on the device.
 Directly in the IoT Platform.
 As simple as that!

 We want to deliver this capability independently of the IoT Platform backend and make the simulator run in the client browser.
-We also want to be conservative of the number of messages and data volume sent to avoid choking the IoT platform with high volume data or spending the free data plan for trial IoT Platform clients.
+We also want to be conservative about the number of messages and data volume sent to avoid choking the IoT platform with high volume data or spending the free data plan for trial IoT Platform clients.

 In our research, we identify two developer personas.

 Devon, a Device Developer.
 Devon develops and tests code for a device that integrates sensors and actuators with the OS and CPU board capabilities.
 He integrates MQTT and device management protocols on the device.
-He uses SDKs provided by chip manufacturer and applies security by design principles.
+He uses SDKs provided by chip manufacturers and applies security by design principles.

 Chris, an Application Developer.
 Chris is developing applications and services in a connected product IoT solution based on a cloud service architecture in IBM Cloud that integrates with the IoT Platform.
 He develops and tests his components locally and deploys to a team development space in the cloud configured with an IoT Platform using live or simulated device data.

 In most cases, Chris may have a device delivered by Devon to use for application development and testing.
-In other cases, Chris needs a simulator to proceed with exploring the IoT Platform APIs, Data Management interfaces and transformation, State change events and other aspects of the integration of his IoT Application with devices and data on the IoT Platform.
+In other cases, Chris needs a simulator to proceed with exploring the IoT Platform APIs, Data Management interfaces and transformation, State change events, and other aspects of the integration of his IoT Application with devices and data on the IoT Platform.

-In this design, we primarily focus on Chris the application developer and his first steps in exploring and get started with the IoT Platform.
+In this design, we primarily focus on Chris the application developer and his first steps in exploring and getting started with the IoT Platform.
 We want Chris to quickly get live devices and data.
 Secondarily we support Devon in his everyday use of the platform to develop new device firmware.
 Using the simulator, Devon can test and deliver new message schemas to Chris and early validate new firmware specifications with Chris applications running with the IoT Platform.

-We defined the following hill for Chris the application developer:
+We defined the following hill for Chris the application developer